valentingol/einx_tuto/EINX_TUTO.md

 Here you can see that full description of the input and output shapes.
 You can even give more descriptive names to the axes.
-Once you get familiar with the descriptions and the tensor manipulation, you can be even more efficient and write the code like this:
+Once you get familiar with the descriptions and the tensor manipulation, you can be even more efficient and write the code directly like this:

 ```python
 dense = torch.randn(3, 16)